 Tubbs was inducted as a Master Editor-Publisher in 1995 and received the INA’s Distinguished Service Award for service to his community and the newspaper industry.
 He served as president of the Iowa Freedom of Information Council, on the executive committee of the Iowa Newspaper Association, and was named “Iowa Citizen of the Year” in 1993 by ISU Extension and a “Friend of Iowa Newspapers” by the INA.
 Recently his editorials were judged among the “Golden Dozen” worldwide by the International Society of Weekly Newspaper Editors.
 In 2015, he received the the National Newspaper Association's James O. Amos Award for distinguished service and leadership to the community press and his local community.

-The Tubbses have been active in civic organizations, including the NS Strategic Planning Committee, the Eldridge Community Center Committee, Chamber of Commerce, Moonlight Chase, booster clubs, PFLAG, youth sports, PTA, Hospice Care of Scott County, and the Scott County Library System, of which Linda is president of the board of trustees.
+The Tubbses have been active in civic organizations, including the NS Strategic Planning Committee, the Eldridge Community Center Committee, Chamber of Commerce, Moonlight Chase, booster clubs, PFLAG, youth sports, PTA, Hospice Care of Scott County, and the Scott County Library System, of which Linda was president of the board of trustees.
 She serves on the Scott County Library Foundation Board and volunteers with GED candidates helping them prepare for testing to earn a high school diploma.
 They were general chairs for the library’s capital campaign and sponsors of the “First Amendment Room.”

 Bill is a 38-year member and past president and past executive secretary of North Scott Rotary, a Paul Harris Fellow, a past District Governor of Rotary District 6000, and served as the personal representative of the President of Rotary International.
 He served on the eight-member Rotary International Public Image Resource Group and the Iowa Public TV Foundation board.